 Florence Williams is a journalist, author, podcaster and public speaker.
 She is a contributing editor at Outside Magazine and a freelance writer for the New York Times, New York Times Magazine, National Geographic, The New York Review of Books, Slate, Mother Jones and numerous other publications.
-She is also the writer and host of two Audible Original series, Breasts Unbound and The Three-Day Effect, as well as Outside Magazine’s Double-X Factor podcast.
+She is also the writer and host of two Gracie-Award-winning Audible Original series, Breasts Unbound and The Three-Day Effect, as well as Outside Magazine’s Double-X Factor podcast.
 Her public speaking includes keynotes at Google, the Smithsonian, the Seattle Zoo, the Aspen Ideas Festival and many other corporate, academic and nonprofit venues.

 A fellow at the Center for Humans and Nature and a visiting scholar at George Washington University, her work focuses on the environment, health and science.

 In 2007-2008, Florence was a Scripps Fellow at the Center of Environmental Journalism at the University of Colorado.
 She has received many awards, including six magazine awards from the American Society of Journalists and Authors and the John Hersey Prize at Yale.
 Her work has been anthologized in numerous books, including Outside 25, the New Montana Story, How the West Was Warmed and Best American Science and Nature Writing 2008.
-Florence serves on the board of her favorite non-profit, High Country News and the Ted Scripps Fellowship in Environmental Journalism, and lives with her family in Washington, D.C.
+Florence serves on the board of two of her favorite non-profits, High Country News and the Ted Scripps Fellowship in Environmental Journalism, and lives with her family in Washington, D.C.